staxrip/staxrip/Docs/Introduction/System-Requirements.md

 - **StaxRip** itself
     - The *Blu-ray ISO image opening and mounting feature* requires at least **Windows 8** to work.
 - **MKVToolNix**
+    - Latest working version is reported to be `v64.0`.
+Last (complete) working StaxRip version is *StaxRip v2.10.0 (2021-10-06)* including *MKVToolNix v61.0*
+    - Nevertheless `mkvtoolnix-64-bit-68.0.0-revision-001-g6a55c58d2` is reported to work, you can download it here: https://mkvtoolnix.download/windows/continuous/64-bit/68.0.0/
 - **Python**
+    - Needed for VapourSynth.
+Last **Windows 7** compatible version was used in *StaxRip v2.25.0 (2023-08-02)*.
+As of now using VapourSynth R63 it could be possible to downgrade Python to `v3.8.*`that is **Windows 7** compatible, but requires experienced users.

 For more information see: [Installation](Installation.md)